 Implicit Bias: Negative associations expressed automatically that people unknowingly hold and that that affect our understanding, actions and decisions; also known as unconscious or hidden bias.

-Inclusion: The ongoing, iterative, and constructive process of creating an environment in which an individual or group is welcomed, respected, supported and valued as a fully participating member.
+Inclusion refers to the ongoing, iterative, and constructive process of creating an environment in which an individual or group is welcomed, respected, supported and valued as a fully participating member.
 While diversity is an important aspect of inclusion, diversity alone is not indicative of an inclusive environment.
-Rather, inclusion is an active and intentional process of reflection, change, and improvement with the goal of ensuring all individuals feel a sense of belonging.
+Inclusion is an active and intentional process of reflection, change, and improvement towards creating a space where all individuals can authentically be themselves, be accepted for who they are, and feel a sense of belonging as a result.

 Institutional Racism: Institutional racism refers specifically to the ways in which institutional policies and practices create different outcomes and opportunities for different groups based on racial discrimination.